Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Day of the week||Relative average daily claims|

-Which counties have the most Halloween vandalism claims?
+Which cities have the most Halloween vandalism claims?

 Four of the top 10 counties with the most Halloween vandalisms are in California, and three in Texas.
 Urban areas tend to have higher annual daily averages compared to other cities, likely because a higher population means more chances for car vandalism.